 Adams takes the position that photographs - unlike paintings, drawings, and sculpture - are necessarily representational and possessed of content.
 He is dismissive of non-representational art: “Some of what in our time we have called art has been concerned solely and finally [with] color, shape and texture.
 [I]t seems to offer real but minor pleasures (p.
 30).
 “Beauty is, at least in part, always tied to subject matter (p.
 33).”

 He ignores, or is unaware of, the abstract photography of Aaron Siskind.
 If he is ignoring Siskind’s work Adams is being intellectually dishonest.
-If he's ignorant of Siskind's work he is not qualified to be a serious commentator on photography.
+If he's ignorant of Siskind's work he is not qualified to comment credibly on photography.

 Exposition of Dynamic Symmetry is one of my favorite Edward Weston photographs.
 Its title parodies language used to describe abstract art.

 Weston was a Modernist, but his work and aesthetics were grounded in traditional ideas of beauty.